Moel Siabod and Carnedd y Cribau from Dolwyddelan

 On road in village

-Moel Siabod and Carnedd y Cribau from Dolwyddelan Route Map and GPX Download
+Moel Siabod and Carnedd y Cribau from Dolwyddelan Ordnance Survey Map and GPX File Download

 Moel Siabod is, more commonly, ascended from Capel Curig though there is a perfectly good route from this side of the hill.
 Not only does it ascend the Daear Ddu ridge, but it extends the route across some less often visited terrain and turns what is usually only a short day into something a little more satisfying.